 Submit the IAP for Certification.

-As with apps, IAP submissions may take many hours to complete, and blocking issues may be raised by Microsoft Certification which you will need to address before the submission passes successfully.
+Similar to apps, IAP submissions might take many hours to complete, and blocking issues might be raised by Microsoft Certification, which you will need to address before the submission passes successfully.

 These steps follow a branch of the beta test process made possible with Windows Store.
 This involves limiting the visibility of the app itself, negating discovery by the public through the “Search Store” function.
-See Windows Dev Centre resources on beta testing and targeted distribution for more information.
+For more information, refer to Windows Dev Center resources on beta testing and targeted distribution.